vyapp/vy/INTRO.md

 When vy is in JUMP_NEXT mode and you press some key then the cursor will be placed on the next char that corresponds such a key.

-Turn the NORMAL mode on, then press
+Turn the NORMAL mode on, then press.

     <Key-v>